 I served for almost 27 years with the RAF as both ground crew and air crew, serving around the world including the Balkans.
 I was lucky and came away from my military Service physically unscathed but did come into contact with others that were not so lucky.

 I’ve always been a bit sporty and have tried to maintain a reasonable level of fitness by running and, in recent years, with triathlon events (a bit like hard work when you like beer and food as much as I do).
 Recently though, my main focus has been on cycling as I entered and completed this year’s London to Brighton cycle ride for the British Heart Foundation.
 With that event over, I needed something else to focus on and knew instantly that the Ride of Steel would fill that requirement.
 Due to my military background, I take an interest in the Invictus games and am never ceased to be amazed, impressed and humbled by the achievements of individuals that take part in it.
-I feel it is a great honour to be a part of this event and am looking forward to cycling to the event as part as a unified Leonardo team.
+I feel it was a great honour to be a part of this event and cycling to the event as part as a unified Leonardo team.

 Pete Watkins – Engineer